optimizely/fullstack-labs/packages/react-sdk/README.md

-# Optimizely SDK React
+# Optimizely SDK React wrapper and framework extension

-Use Optimizely Feature Flags and AB Tests easily in React with a library of pre-built components.
+Use Optimizely [feature flags](https://docs.developers.optimizely.com/full-stack/docs/use-feature-flags) and [A/B tests](https://docs.developers.optimizely.com/full-stack/docs/run-a-b-tests) in React with a library of pre-built components.

 ### Features

 - Automatic datafile downloading and caching (through LocalStorage)
-- User ID + Attributes memoization
+- User ID + attributes memoization
-- Render blocking until datafile is ready via an easy to use React API
+- Render blocking until datafile is ready via a React API
-- Optimizely Timeout - only block rendering up to X ms
+- Optimizely timeout (only block rendering up to the number of milliseconds you specify)
-- Event queuing for `track`, allows `track` calls to happen before datafile is downloaded
+- Event queuing for `track`, which allows `track` calls to happen before datafile is downloaded
-- Library of React components to use with Feature Flags and AB Tests
+- Library of React components to use with [feature flags](https://docs.developers.optimizely.com/full-stack/docs/use-feature-flags) and [A/B tests](https://docs.developers.optimizely.com/full-stack/docs/run-a-b-tests)

 ### Compatibility